 - Wash, dry & chop basil leaves.

-- Toss leaves with a bit of olive oil (I used 3 c. of leaves to 2 TB. oil).
+- Toss leaves with a bit of olive oil (I used 3 cups of leaves to 2 tablespoons oil).

 - Portion into mason jars and freeze.